 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Using aloe vera for sunburn is a natural treatment option that is suitable for a range of skin types.
+It helps by reducing inflammation and easing sunburn symptoms.

 People can grow aloe vera at home or buy it as a whole plant.
 A range of skin lotions, ointments, beverages, and cosmetics contain aloe vera.